pymeasure/leco-protocol/components.md

 It can be stateless (e.g. temperature conversion) or stateful (like a PID controller).
 It may act regularly of its own accord.

-The Processor would send commands to a Actor, instructing it to `set`/`get`/`call` a given Parameter/Action by name, with a value if appropriate, and receive replies.
+The Processor would send commands to an Actor, instructing it to `set`/`get`/`call` a given Parameter/Action by name, with a value if appropriate, and receive replies.

 This could look for example like this:
 :::{mermaid}